neurofractal/PACmeg/README.md

     'sub-15','sub-16'};
 ```

-Fieldtrip version 20161024 was used during data analysis, and can be downloaded from the /fieldtrip folder.
+Fieldtrip version 20161024 was used during data analysis, and can be found from the /fieldtrip folder.

 ## Analysis should be performed in the following order: